 Also known as counseling, psychotherapy involves discussing your feelings with a therapist.
-The most effective forms of therapy focus on the traumatic event rather than the rest of your life.
-As you can’t change what happened, your only chance of recovering is by thinking differently about the event, the world and your life in general.
+The most effective forms of therapy focus on the traumatic event rather than the entirety of your life.
+As you can’t change what happened, your only chance of recovering is by thinking differently about the event, the world, and your life in general.

 Cognitive Behavioral Therapy (CBT)